foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

        "testDate": "2018-09-19 01:05"
    }
 ```
-# Additional info on returned json result
+# The returned json result

 - The value property has the result value.
 Suffix the unit property value to this
 - Note: the value can sometimes have a '>' (greater than) meaning that the actual result could be higher
 - For dilution: 0 or 1 = 'No Dilution',2 = '2 Times Dilution',etc...
 For info only, no further calculation required
 - A higher dilution factor usually denotes that the accuracy of the result may be lower

-# If ffem apps are not found for launching
+# If ffem Match app is not installed
 - If ffem Match is not installed on the phone then you can request the user to install them
 - e.g. you could provide the link to the app install page https://play.google.com/store/apps/details?id=io.ffem.match